-If a student is at risk of being awarded a non-completion of a course determination, the Principal must give the student and parent / caregiver written warning as soon as possible.
+If a student is at risk of being awarded a non-completion of a course determination, the Principal must give the student and parents / carers written warning as soon as possible.
 This is a NESA requirement.
 The purpose of the warning letter is to formally acknowledge when a student has not satisfied the requirements of a course and importantly the action required by the student to address the situation.
 If the student does not heed the warning letter and continues to not follow course requirements, then another warning letter will be sent.
 If a student has received two or more warning letters in a subject, towards the end of the course the Principal will make a judgement as to whether that student has satisfactorily met course requirements and if not, will award the student a non-completion award in that course.
-This may jeopardise the student's eligibility for the award of a Higher School Certificate.
+This may jeopardise the student's eligibility for the award of an HSC.

 A sample copy of the warning letter is provided on the next page.
-Parents will receive a Compass notification if a warning letter has been issued and a hard copy of the letter will be sent via registered post.
-The parent / caregiver is required to complete and return the second page of the letter which acknowledges receipt of the letter.
+Parents / carers will receive a Compass notification if a warning letter has been issued and a hard copy of the letter will be sent via post.
+The parent / carer is required to complete and return the second page of the letter which acknowledges receipt of the letter.

-A student presenting for a Higher School Certificate must satisfactorily complete courses totalling at least:
+A student presenting for an HSC must satisfactorily complete courses totalling at least:

-- (a) 12 units of Preliminary Courses; and - (b) 10 units of HSC Courses that satisfy NESA pattern of study requirements, to be eligible to receive the award of a Higher School Certificate.
+- (a) 12 units of Preliminary courses; and - (b) 10 units of HSC courses that satisfy NESA pattern of study requirements, to be eligible to receive the award of an HSC.

-If a student fails to meet the College requirements in one or more of these areas (i.e., 1.1, 1.2 and 1.3), he will be awarded a non-completion of a course determination in that course.
+If a student fails to meet the College requirements in one or more of these areas (i.e., 1.1, 1.2 and 1.3), they will be awarded a non-completion of a course determination in that course.